-In 2013, before I knew giant soap bubbles even existed, I had had a dream at night.
-In my dream, I made big soap bubbles.
-I could touch their membrane without breaking them.
-I could turn them around, make their membrane more dense and form toys out of them.
+Before Queen Bubbles knew giant soap bubbles even existed, she had had a dream at night.
+In her dream, Miss Bubbles made big soap bubbles.
+She could touch their membrane without breaking them, turn them around, make their membrane more dense and form toys out of them.

-This was one of the most beautiful dreams of my life.
-A couple weeks later a friend wrote me saying: “Hey, I’m gonna visit you next week.”
-“Great!”
-I said.
-“Will be nice to see you again.
-What are you up to these days?”
-He replied: “I make bubbles.”
-Yes!!
-Happy conglomeration of events, happy me.
-Once I’ve seen the first big bubble in real life, I immediately fell in love with bubbles and my passion for soap bubble art was born – thanks to my friend.
+This was one of the most beautiful dreams Queen Bubbles has ever had.
+A couple weeks later a friend wrote her, that he is coming to visit and has just discovered giant soap bubbles.
+Happy conglomeration of events, happy Miss Bubbles.
+Once she has seen the first big bubble in real life, Miss Bubbles immediately fell in love with bubbles and her passion for soap bubble art was born – thanks to her friend.

-Ever since then I have experimented with different ingredients and developed my own bubble solution, being inspired by the aim to create a soap bubble as huge as possible.
+Ever since then Queen Bubbles has experimented with different ingredients and developed her own bubble solution, being inspired by the aim to create a soap bubble as huge as possible.
 By now, the giant soap bubble tubes gain a length bigger than 10 meters, with the biggest bubble being over 25 meters long.
 The largest free-floating bubble had a diameter of approximately 5 meters, the largest open bubble a diameter of over 6 meters.
-And I’m sure they can get even bigger!
+And surely they can get even bigger.